Clean numerical simulation (CNS) of three-dimensional turbulent Kolmogorov flow: Results of clean numerical simulation

 for the validity of DNS, say, turbulent flow must has {\em statistic stability} under large disturbances.
 The left-hand side term $\langle s_{exact} + \delta \rangle$ of Eq.~(\ref{def:normal-chaos}) can be gained by DNS, whose spatiotemporal trajectory is badly polluted by artificial numerical noise quickly.
 The right-hand side term $\langle s_{exact} \rangle $ can by obtained by clean numerical experiment based on CNS, respectively.
-Note that a chaotic system satisfying the criterion (\ref{def:normal-chaos}) is called ``normal-chaos'', but otherwise ``ultra-chaos'', as defined by Liao and Qin \cite{AAMM-14-799}.
+Note that a chaotic system satisfying the criterion (\ref{def:normal-chaos}) is called ``normal-chaos'' whose statistics are stable to small disturbances, but otherwise ``ultra-chaos'' \cite{AAMM-14-799}, i.e. not only its spatiotemporal trajectories but also its statistics are unstable to small disturbances.
 The necessary condition (\ref{def:normal-chaos}) can well explain why many numerical experiments based on DNS, although their spatio-temporal trajectories are badly polluted by numerical noise, could agree with their corresponding physical experiment in {\em statistics}: the corresponding turbulent flows must belong to a normal-chaos so that DNS is valid in the meaning of statistics.
 The same phenomena has been discovered by CNS \cite{Liao-2025-JFM-PS}: for some turbulent flows, the statistic results of DNS on a rather sparse mesh are the same as those of DNS on a very fine mesh.
 But unfortunately, {\em not} all turbulent flows belong to normal-chaos, as illustrated by Liao and Qin \cite{Liao-2025-JFM-PS}.
 So, it is very important whether a turbulent flow has statistic stability (\ref{def:normal-chaos}) or not.